Why methane from cattle warms the climate differently than CO2 from fossil fuels

 - It eventually returns to the atmosphere as CO2, making it recycled carbon

 It should be noted that methane from fossil fuels doesn’t have all the same characteristics as biogenic methane – that is methane from ruminant animals such as cattle, or wetlands.
 Aside from its short life span, fossil methane shares more traits with CO2 from fossil fuels in how it warms our planet, since it’s not derived from atmospheric carbon (it’s pulled from the earth) and is new to the atmosphere.
 It’s worth noting that methane emissions from fossil fuel extraction have been severely underestimated.
+We should certainly strive to reduce methane from all sources.

 Methane stays in our atmosphere for 12 years